 Bornholm Art Museum is scenically situated near the coast road near the village of Rø between the Sanctuary Rocks (Helligdomsklipperne) and Døndalen valley.
-The white museum building was constructed in 1993, and is considered a masterpiece of Danish architecture.
-A diversity of striking sculptures surround the museum and, upon entering, visitors immediately spot the spring flowing through a crevice in the floor all the way down through the museum.
+The white museum building was constructed in 1993 and is considered a masterpiece of Danish architecture.
+A diversity of striking sculptures surround the museum and, upon entering, visitors immediately catch sight of the spring flowing through a crevice in the floor all the way down through the museum.
 This is the sacred (hellig) spring after which the Helligdomsklipperne rock formations are named.
 Bornholm Art Museum is an exhibition venue of international calibre.
 A venue where visitors should take it easy and where adults and children alike have time to observe and let their inquisitiveness, wonder and personal interpretations guide their conversations.

 Bornholm Art Museum is a memorable experience for the whole family if you have even the slightest interest in art and architecture.